 \subsection{Experimental Setup}

 We conducted comprehensive experiments on three popular benchmark datasets: NYU-Depth V2, DIML, and SUN RGB-D to validate the performance of the model.

-\textbf{NYU-Depth V2} \cite{10.1007/978-3-642-33715-4_54} is the most authoritative and widely used benchmark datasets for depth image completion, which contains 408,473 images collected in 464 different indoor scenes, and 1449 officially labeled images for evaluation.
+\textbf{NYU-Depth V2} \cite{10.1007/978-3-642-33715-4_54} is the most authoritative and widely used benchmark dataset for depth image completion, which contains 408,473 images collected in 464 different indoor scenes, and 1449 officially labeled images for evaluation.

-\textbf{DIML} \cite{DBLP:journals/corr/abs-1904-10230} is a recently introduced datasets of 2 million images captured in diverse indoor and outdoor settings.
-This datasets includes images with typical edge shadows and irregular holes, providing a robust evaluation benchmark for assessing the adaptability of our model to various invalid patterns.
+\textbf{DIML} \cite{DBLP:journals/corr/abs-1904-10230} This dataset includes images with typical edge shadows and irregular holes, providing a robust evaluation benchmark for assessing the adaptability of our model to various invalid patterns.
 We utilize 2000 pairs of labeled samples from the indoor part of the datasets according to the official split.

-\textbf{SUN RGB-D} \cite{Song_2015_CVPR} is an extensive datasets comprising 10,335 densely captured RGB-D images obtained from four different sensors.
-The datasets covers 19 primary scene categories, providing a diverse range of scenes for evaluation.
-In accordance with the default protocol, we partitioned the datasets into 4,845 images for training and 4,659 ones for testing.
+\textbf{SUN RGB-D} \cite{Song_2015_CVPR} is an extensive dataset comprising 10,335 densely captured RGB-D images obtained from four different sensors.
+The dataset covers 19 primary scene categories, providing a diverse range of scenes for evaluation.
+Following the default protocol, we partitioned the datasets into 4,845 images for training and 4,659 ones for testing.

 \textbf{Metrics.} The evaluation of indoor depth completion results is based on three criteria: Root Mean Squared Error (RMSE), Relative Error (Rel), and Threshold Accuracy ($\delta_t$) with thresholds $t=1.10, 1.25, 1.25^2, 1.25^3$.